jdlich/cas-docs/content/chapters/07-services-management.md

 First we'll configure the URLs associated with the services management UI and authorize a user to access it.
 Then we'll actually access it.

 ### Configuring URLs to the Services Management UI in cas.properties ###

-__Tip__: If your CAS server is deployed to http://localhost:8080 (as in, say, you've naively deployed CAS to an unconfigured Tomcat instance installed on your local computer) and you're not yet using SSL, then you need not change any of the _cas.properties_ properties.
+__Tip__: If your CAS server is deployed to `http://localhost:8080` (as in, say, you've naively deployed CAS to an unconfigured Tomcat instance installed on your local computer) and you're not yet using SSL, then you need not change any of the _cas.properties_ properties.

 The file _cas.properties_ includes several properties that configure CAS to know the URL to its own services management feature and to its own CAS server endpoints .
 These URLs configure the use of Spring Security to secure access to the administrative panes.

-_server.prefix_ was introduced in CAS 3.4.10 and specifies the protocol (http or https), hostname, non-default port, and path to the CAS server web application.
-It is a convenience property so that you can update this in one line rather than having to tweak the _cas.securityContext.serviceProperties.service_, _cas.securityContext.casProcessingFilterEntryPoint.loginUrl_, and _cas.securityContext.casProxyTicketValidator.casValidate_ properties individually.
-If you're using an older version of CAS 3.4, then you should upgrade, but in the meantime, no worries, you can configure those other properties individually or simply add the _server.prefix_ property.
-If you're using CAS 3.4.10, great, set this one _server.prefix_ property to have a value like "https://mycasserver.com:8993/caswebapp" . "http://localhost:8080/cas" is what you want for the simplest possible example of trying out CAS in an unconfigured Tomcat on your laptop, and is the default value.
+`server.prefix` was introduced in CAS 3.4.10 and specifies the protocol (`http` or `https`), hostname, non-default port, and path to the CAS server web application.
+It is a convenience property so that you can update this in one line rather than having to tweak the `cas.securityContext.serviceProperties.service`, `cas.securityContext.casProcessingFilterEntryPoint.loginUrl`, and `cas.securityContext.casProxyTicketValidator.casValidate` properties individually.
+If you're using an older version of CAS 3.4, then you should upgrade, but in the meantime, no worries, you can configure those other properties individually or simply add the `server.prefix` property.
+If you're using CAS 3.4.10, great, set this one `server.prefix` property to have a value like `https://mycasserver.com:8993/caswebapp`. `http://localhost:8080/cas` is what you want for the simplest possible example of trying out CAS in an unconfigured Tomcat on your laptop, and is the default value.

-_cas.securityContext.serviceProperties.service_ specifies the Service URL associated with the CAS Services Registry webapplication itself.
+`cas.securityContext.serviceProperties.service` specifies the Service URL associated with the CAS Services Registry webapplication itself.
 The value of this property will be the value of the service parameter on the CAS login redirect generated by Spring Security when you try to access the Services Registry UI with a not-yet-authenticated browser session.

-_cas.securityContext.casProcessingFilterEntryPoint.loginUrl_ specifies the CAS server login URL.
+`cas.securityContext.casProcessingFilterEntryPoint.loginUrl` specifies the CAS server login URL.
 This will be the URL of the redirect Spring Security generates when you try to access the Services Registry web user interface with a not-yet-authenticated session.

-_cas.securityContext.casProxyTicketValidator.casValidate_ specifies the CAS server endpoint whereat Spring Security will validate the Service Ticket it obtains in logging the administrator in via CAS.
+`cas.securityContext.casProxyTicketValidator.casValidate` specifies the CAS server endpoint whereat Spring Security will validate the Service Ticket it obtains in logging the administrator in via CAS.

 __Note:__ Linebreaks are introduced to make documentation fit in below listings.
-In documentation formatting, the _cas.securityContext.serviceProperties.service_ property key and its value appear on separate lines to get the documentation to fit on the page.
+In documentation formatting, the `cas.securityContext.serviceProperties.service` property key and its value appear on separate lines to get the documentation to fit on the page.
 However, in the real cas.properties, a property key, equals character, and property value must all be on a single line.

-These properties in cas.properties have these values by default:
+These properties in `cas.properties` have these values by default:

     server.prefix=http://localhost:8080/cas